Current Undergraduate Courses

 Visit the Texas State Schedule of Classes to register for classes

-See below for Summer and Fall 2024 Course Offerings
+See below for Spring 2025 Course Offerings

 Filter Panel